ArcticSnow/TopoPyScale_Documentation/docs/07_topo_sub_methods.md

 clustering_features: {'x':1, 'y':1, 'elevation':4, 'slope':1, 'aspect_cos':1, 'aspect_sin':1, 'svf':1}
 ```

+If you add new features specific to your project, be aware that all features are standardize using the `scikit-learn` function `StandardScaler()`.
+Other types of scaler not yet available.

 ## Optimize Number of Clusters
 `Topo_sub` includes a method to search for the optimal number of clusters: `search_optimum_number_of_clusters()`.
 This may be used in the following manner: